Frequently Asked Questions

 A: Auction companies, like any business, vary greatly.
 Some auction sales have plenty of staff available to answer questions and provide assistance.
 Some do not.
 Many auctioneers conduct sales throughout the country, traveling with a small staff.
 These personnel may be too busy on auction day to answer questions.
 If you want to leave an auction satisfied, expect as little help from the auction company as possible.
 If you are unfamiliar with what you are interested in buying, invite a friend or associate to join you at the auction.

-Q: Any advice on bidding at a business asset or liquidation auction sale?
+Q: What advice can you offer on bidding at a business asset or liquidation auction sale?

 A: Know your top price before you begin bidding.
-Don’t, however, be stuck on the notion that you should only buy something if it’s dirt-cheap.
-Auctions can save you money — sometimes allowing you to buy at 10¢ on the dollar.
+However, don’t fixate on the idea that you should only buy something if it’s priced unusually low.
+Auctions can save you money; sometimes allowing you to buy at $0.10 on the dollar.
 Often, though, competition doesn’t allow such savings.

 The auctioneer may start the bidding by asking for a specific price or may take a bid from the audience.
 If a bid is requested, you may want to throw out a bid below what you are willing to pay.
 While you can try bidding any amount, you will only slow down the auction or be ignored if you attempt a ridiculous bid.

-Once the bidding is under way, the auctioneer will request incremental increases.
+Once the bidding is underway, the auctioneer will request incremental increases.
 These can be accepted with the wave of a hand, by holding up your bidders’ number or with a verbal acknowledgment.
-If, however, you wish to offer an amount lesser than the raise the auctioneer is requesting, you may yell out such a price or make a hand gesture which indicates a half bid (usually done by holding out your hand flat with your palm facing the ground).
+If, however, you wish to offer an amount less than the raise the auctioneer is requesting, you may yell out such a price or make a hand gesture which indicates a half bid (usually done by holding out your hand flat with your palm facing the ground).
 Keep in mind that the auctioneer may or may not accept a bid less than the increment requested for several reasons.
-The bidding may be too active or the increment too small (i.e. a $10 raise on an automobile).
+The bidding may be too active or the increment too small (for example, a $10.00 raise on an automobile).

-Don’t be concerned if during active bidding the auctioneer does not see you; remember…it’s the last bid that counts.
+Don’t be concerned if during active bidding the auctioneer does not see you.
+Remember, it’s the last bid that counts.
 As a matter of fact, you may want to wait until the bidding begins to slow before you get involved.
-However, don’t wait too long or you may loose out.
+However, don’t wait too long or you may lose out.
 As you attend auctions, you will develop your own strategy.
-Perhaps you find that shouting out an aggressive bid intimidates your competition, or maybe you find it worth the risk to try and get your bid in ‘just under the hammer.’
+Perhaps you find that shouting out an aggressive bid intimidates your competition, or maybe you find it worth the risk to try and get your bid in “just under the hammer.”

 Q: What does it mean when the auction offers “choice” on items?

-A: Occasionally, an auctioneer will offer ‘choice’ on several lots.
-This means that several lots will be offered at once — for instance lot #s 110 through 115.
-When the auctioneer says sold, the high bidder will have the option to purchase one or more of the lots.
+A: Occasionally, an auctioneer will offer “choice” on several lots.
+This means that several lots will be offered at once, for instance, lot numbers 110 through 115.
+When the auctioneer says “sold,” the high bidder will have the option to purchase one or more of the lots.
 The remaining lots may then be offered at the same price to others who participated in the bidding and then to the floor, or the auctioneer may choose to offer the remaining lots, requiring the successful bidder to take all.